 Let your vet check out any lumps or bumps you detect on your dog.
 Chances are that it will be non-cancerous, but it takes a veterinary exam to know for sure.

-Should your dog receive a diagnosis of cancer, consider a change in diet.
+Should your dog receive a definitive diagnosis of cancer, consider a change in diet.
 Canine Biologics offers and integrated approach to the best food for dogs with cancer.
+However, make sure your dog does not have a food allergy.